 Clouser Deep Minnow

-Bob Clouser created this fly in 1987 specifically for fly fishing for smallmouth bass, and it’s been popular ever since.
-The Clouser Minnow is an essential fly for bass – bass fishing just wouldn’t be the same without one (or several) of these in your fly box.
+Bob Clouser created this fly in 1987 specifically for smallmouth bass, and it’s been popular ever since.
+The Clouser Minnow is an essential fly for bass – bass fishing just wouldn’t be the same without one (or several) of these in your box.

-You’re not a fly fisher if you don’t know the Woolly Bugger!
+You’re not a fly fisher if you don’t know the wooly bugger!
 It’s just the most popular fly for fishing anything outdoors in lakes, rivers, and streams.
 You can catch everything from trout to bass and much more with one of these beauties.
 You’ll want this one in your fly box for fly fishing bass, for sure.
+We recommend one of the these fly boxes for streamers here for flies and size options.

-The Woolly Bugger is a wet fly streamer that is incredibly versatile and successful.
+The Wooly Bugger is a wet fly fishing fly streamer that is incredibly versatile and successful.
 It closely imitates everything from leeches to nymphs and even small sculpins.

-A Woolly Bugger is made up of a chenille or fur body, a hackle that runs to both ends, and a marabou tail with a bit of flash.
+A wooly bugger fly pattern is made up of a chenille or fur body, a hackle that runs to both ends, and a marabou tail with a bit of flash.
 You can use it in both salt and freshwater and get amazing results.
+Here is our guide on fishing a wooly bugger.

 The Deceiver was first developed as a saltwater fly but has become a big deal for freshwater bass fishing as well.
 This baitfish fly is lightweight, making it perfect for imitating emergers – dance the Deceiver around just under the surface, above weeds, or around lily pads.